armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 }
 ```

-Create this trust relationship on the IAM role with these fields replaced:
+Create this trust relationship on the IAM role, with these fields replaced:

 * Replace `AWS_ACCOUNT_ID` with your AWS account ID
 * Replace `OIDC_PROVIDER` with the "OpenID Connect provider URL" for your Kubernetes cluster (_with the `https://` removed_)